Suspect arrested in Santa Fe train station carjacking

 Capt.
 Aaron Ortiz said Quillmann, 24, was booked into the Bernalillo County Metropolitan Detention Center around 11:50 p.m.
 Tuesday.
 He will be extradited to Santa Fe soon to face charges, Ortiz added.

 Quillmann is facing charges of attempted murder, armed robbery and motor vehicle theft.
-An affidavit filed in Santa Fe County Magistrate Court says he fled from the train station parking lot in Garcia's 2020 Chrysler 300 the morning of April 12 after shooting Garcia several times.
+He is suspected of shooting 73-year-old Antonio Garcia several times and then fleeing in Garcia's 2020 Chrysler 300 the morning of April 12.

-Garcia, who had been waiting for his wife to arrive on the commuter train, found a Santa Fe County sheriff's deputy parked down the road and told him about the violent incident before collapsing to the ground, the affidavit says.
-He sustained gunshot wounds to his face, his left shoulder and his left hand.
+An arrest warrant affidavit filed in Santa Fe County Magistrate Court says Garcia was attacked while waiting for his wife to arrive on the Rail Runner Express commuter train.
+He found a Santa Fe County sheriff's deputy parked down the road and told him about the incident before collapsing to the ground.
+The affidavit says Garcia sustained gunshot wounds to his face, left shoulder and left hand.

-Garcia was taken to a local hospital for treatment and was then transferred to University of New Mexico Hospital, where he initially was in critical condition.
-He has since been released from the hospital, the Santa Fe Police Department said in the news release, but is still recovering.
+Garcia was taken to a local hospital for treatment and then transferred to University of New Mexico Hospital, where he initially was in critical condition.
+He was released from the hospital in early May, the Santa Fe Police Department said in the news release, but is still recovering.

-Police identified Quillmann as a suspect after witnesses reported seeing him near the station the night before the shooting.
+Police identified Quillmann as the suspected shooter after witnesses reported seeing him near the station the night before the shooting.

 Quillmann got up, approached the car and offered the men $100 for a ride back to Albuquerque, the men told police.
 They said Quillmann claimed someone had abandoned him in Santa Fe.